In the United States, as in much of the world, TBI is a common cause of death and disability.

 Pentobarbital coma is a more involved and currently less popular option for intractable increased ICP.
-Coma is induced by giving pentobarbital 10 mg/kg IV over 30 minutes, 5 mg/kg/h for 3 hours, then 1 mg/kg/h maintenance infusion.
+Coma is induced by giving pentobarbital 10 mg/kg IV over 30 minutes, 5 mg/kg/h for 3 hours, then 1 to 2 mg/kg/h maintenance infusion.
 The dose may be adjusted to suppress bursts of electroencephalogram (EEG) activity, which is continuously monitored.
 Hypotension is common and managed by giving fluids and, if necessary, vasopressors.

 Therapeutic systemic hypothermia has not proved helpful.